aryan008/team_lift_sprint/README.md

 [JSON](https://www.json.org/json-en.html)

 An open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs.
-Used for storing the attribute information per the “About” page in this project
+Used for storing the attribute information for the products and categories of this file.

+## Testing

+<h1 align = "center">UPPPPDAAAAATE</h1>

+See [link](static/rm_files/logic-diagram.pdf) for testing of the following areas:

+* Code validation
+* Accessibility testing
+* Responsive testing
+* Manual testing
+* Testing user stories from User Experience (UX) section
+* Known bugs